-What’s your favorite kind of cake?
-One of my favorites is this Carrot Cake with, of course, cream cheese frosting.
+One of my favorite cakes to make from scratch is this Carrot Cake with, of course, cream cheese frosting.
 Actually, I love all cakes…especially when it’s topped with a delicious buttercream frosting!
 And I’m not even opposed to the boxed cakes.
 They’re easy to make and taste great.
 I grew up on them.
 I even used to make my own birthday cakes with them.
 I guess my mom figured if I wanted to bake it myself then why not let me do it?
 BTW, she also let me wrap my own Christmas presents!

 On the rare occasion I bake a cake from scratch it’s usually to make this carrot cake.
 Or my Black Russian Cake, but maybe that doesn’t count because it starts with a cake mix.
 Seriously, this is one delicious carrot cake recipe if I do say so myself!
 I have no idea where the recipe came from, but it’s one I’ve been making for 30+ years.